alexandruianu/yaourt-gui-manjaro/README.md

 # yaourt-gui-manjaro
-Yaourt GUI with a Manjaro flavoring
+Yaourt GUI with Manjaro flavour and an extra Romanian translation